-Description Record of pregnancies and bi rths Codes et Age at 1 st birth date entry YYYY Number of pregnancies numeric text entry Number of live births numeric text entry Number of stillbirths numeric text entry Number of miscarriages/ abortions numeric text entry Number of other (ectopic/molar pregnancies) numeric text entry Definition Gravidity - is the number of times the subject has been pregnant.
+Description Record of pregnancies and births Codes Age at 1st birth date entry YYYY Number of pregnancies numeric text entry Number of live births numeric text entry Number of stillbirths numeric text entry Number of miscarriages/ abortions numeric text entry Number of other (ectopic/molar pregnancies) numeric text entry Definition Gravidity - is the number of times the subject has been pregnant.
 Gravidity includes ectopic pregnancies, miscarriages, pregnancy terminations, stillborn births, and live births.
 Parity - is the number of times the subject has given birth at or after 20 weeks gestation.
 Parity includes live births and still births (baby born dead at or after 20 weeks of gestation).
 A woman who has twins (i.e. 2 babies) gets only one parity point for the twin birth, not 2 points.
-Abbreviations/ Synonyms G/P, grava/para Sources Cytology lab report forms (bl PE forms, Breast Cancer Screen (non-LHMP) Discussion This variable is required for a Sometimes the notation is a set GPA terminology, with GPA Accompanied by Arabic num obstetric history.
-Roman num G gravida (number of pregnate P para (number of births at 20 A or Ab abortus (abortions or as the abbreviation for grant bers, G, P, and A (or Ab) nerals are not used. ncies) 1. weeks) ravida, para, abortus.
+Also note twins or multiple births in Conditions of Note.
+(Clinicians may report parity incorrectly.)
+Abbreviations/ Synonyms G/P, grava/para Sources Cytology lab report forms (blue), female health visit record, OB/GYN visit notes, PE forms, Breast Cancer Screening Form, Adult Health History Questionnaire (non-LHMP) Discussion This variable is required for all females.
+Sometimes the notation is a series of abbreviations which represents: GPA terminology, with GPA as the abbreviation for gravida, para, abortus.
+Accompanied by Arabic numbers, G, P, and A (or Ab) describe the patient's obstetric history.
+Roman numerals are not used.
+G gravida (number of pregnancies) P para (number of births at 20+ weeks) A or Ab abortus (abortions or miscarriages)